-• Respond by throwing the task into someone else's hands - the challenge is the candidate's to deal with, and he or she should use all the available resources.
-Candidates should recognize their level of authority and use it to the full extent, but not exceed it.
+Respond by throwing the task into someone else's hands-the challenge is the candidate's to deal with, and they should use all available resources.
+Candidates should recognize their level of authority in the scenario and use it to the full extent, but not exceed it.